 All of the above laws apply to IFs (two tones) as well.
 They may look like toys but they are not toys in the eyes of the law.

-There are 3 main types of airsoft gun available, known as spring, electric and gas.
 The vast majority of airsoft replicas are loaded with ammunition via magazines, in the same manner as real guns.
-Most modern airsoft guns have the power system mounted internally so there are no wires or pipes connecting you to the gun and hindering your movement.
+Most modern airsoft replicas have the power system mounted internally so there are no wires or pipes connecting you to the replica and hindering your movement.

 This category includes cheap single shot pistols like the two tones you will see in hobby shops, but also include skirmishable weapons, such as shotguns and sniper rifles.

-Spring shotguns are a viable alternative to an electric gun, they can be effective and fun to use but require a higher skill level than automatic replicas.
+Spring shotguns are a viable alternative to an AEG, they can be effective and fun to use but require a higher skill level than automatic replicas.

 Sniper rifles are the most common spring weapons found at skirmishes.
 These may fire BB’s to the same or greater range than a regular airsoft replica, depending on many factors, but the main reason to use them is that they can fire with greater accuracy than other airsoft replicas.
 It is advisable to forget about sniper rifles until you are able to use an AEG well.
 Most new players harbour a fantasy of being an elite sniper, but new players will fail miserably if they try and learn how to use a bolt action weapon before they have the skill to use an assault rifle in airsoft.